bigdatagenomics/adam/CONTRIBUTING.md

 to check every pull request and commit.
 Just look for files in the ADAM repo that end in "*Suite.scala", e.g. ADAMContextSuite.scala, to see examples of how to write tests.
 You might also want to glance at the `./scripts/jenkins-test` script for more end-to-end tests.
-* Please try to follow the existing coding style
+* Please try to follow the existing coding style.
+To ensure that your code is formatted according to the conventions we use, you should run scalariform on your code before submitting a pull request.
+This can be done by running "mvn process-sources".
 * Make sure to add a copyright header to all new files (see below).

 ### Update CHANGES.md file